 Don’t Forget Renters Insurance

 In most rental situations, you will be required to carry renter’s insurance.
-The owners, or the property management company will require proof of insurance before you even sign your lease.
+The owners, or the property management company may even require proof of insurance before you sign your lease.
 But if they don’t, you should absolutely get it anyway.

 Renter’s insurance is very inexpensive, and it protects you in the event of damage to the property you are renting.
-It is foolish not to carry renter’s insurance, so you should plan for that expense when you are preparing to move out.
+It’s foolish not to carry renter’s insurance, so you should plan for that expense when you are preparing to move out.